JohnnyXavier/johnnyxavier.github.io/_posts/2018-11-10-language-java-streams-filtering-a-collection.md

 ---
 layout: post
-title: filtering with streams in java
+title: filtering with if and with streams in java
 author: Johnny Xavier
 image: java-logo.png
 updated: